-Monique Gonzalez ‘MoMo’ Instagram: ‘The Truth Always Comes To Light,’ Writes Comedian Hart’s Alleged Mistress
+Monique ‘MoMo’ Gonzalez Instagram: ‘The Truth Always Comes To Light,’ Writes Kevin Hart’s Alleged Mistress

 “U hooked up with Kev.”

-According to Heavy, Hart allegedly got close to MoMo, a Miami-based singer, when a video was released showing Gonzalez and Hart in the early morning hours of July 18, getting out of a car.
+According to Heavy, Hart allegedly got close to MoMo, a Miami-based singer, when a video was released showing the two in the early morning hours of July 18, getting out of a car.
 Monique is a singer who has recorded with Pitbull and is growing more famous by the day.
-Monique has recorded songs such as “Si Tu Boquita” and “Lost In You,” but the recent connection of MoMo’s name with Hart’s name has made her infamous.
-However, according to Monique’s friend Lucy Lopez, MoMo claimed that the media was “making something out of nothing.”
+She has recorded songs such as “Si Tu Boquita” and “Lost In You,” but the recent connection of MoMo’s name with Hart’s has made her infamous.
+However, according to her friend, Lucy Lopez, MoMo claimed that the media was “making something out of nothing.”

 Trust your process.
 Be present, feel, connect.
 Protect your energy, keep it clean and light: it reflects your reality.
 You got this. #StayLight ????: @borvta • Cree en tu progreso.
 Este presente, siente, conecta.
 Proteje tu energia, manten la limpia y alumbrada: refleja tu realidad.
 Lo tienes todo. #QuedateBrillante

 Monique calls herself “unapologetically Latina,” and a woman who doesn’t easily fit into boxes defined by society.
 Raised in a Cuban household, MoMo called music something as serious as religion.
 Her childhood days were filled with dancing and singing and listening to a variety of musical artists.
-Monique loves makeup, living in her own skin – and if she were a shade of lipstick, it would be called “Dynamite.”
+Monique loves makeup, living in her own skin, and if she were a shade of lipstick, it would be called “Dynamite.”

-Now Monique is being cast in a love triangle – true or not – with social media users pegging MoMo as the mistress in the midst of Kevin and Eniko’s marriage.
+Now Monique is being cast in a love triangle, true or not, with social media users pegging her as the mistress in the midst of Kevin and Eniko’s marriage.
 Hart famously makes his first wife, Torrei Hart, a big topic in his comedy routines.
-Kevin split with Torrei in 2011, with Torrei and Kevin both admitting to Kevin’s philandering ways.
+Kevin split with Torrei in 2011, with both admitting to Kevin’s philandering ways.

 [Featured Image by Jason Koerner/Getty Images for Billboard]